top of page

 Why not?

 After a fair amount of sleuthing and deduction, many likely reasons surfaced.
-In the course of telling, the scraps of history that were unearthed are shared here, for a crazy-quilt journey through Stewart Springs's elusive past -- a most singular, circuitous, sometimes tragic one -- that, for better or worse, has brought it to be the way it is now.
+In the course of telling, scraps of history that were unearthed are shared here for a crazy-quilt journey through Stewart Springs's elusive past -- a most singular, circuitous one, sometimes tragic -- that, for better or worse, led it to be the way it is now.

-Writer doesn't claim total objectivity; it's often said such a thing is impossible anyhow.
+Writer doesn't claim total objectivity; it's often said such a thing is impossible, anyhow.
 Though trying to avoid over-coloring facts with personal, strong-felt takes borne of former deep-insider involvement, sometimes it seemed a losing battle.
-Attempted to corral most opinionated writings within editorial sidebars, so readers wanting only to glean factual history of the place can scroll past them and gain a relatively rant-free understanding of the venerated healing realm that's now in such dire straits.
+Attempted to corral most opinionated writings within editorial sidebars, so readers wanting only to glean factual history of the place can scroll past and gain a relatively rant-free understanding of the place...a venerated, powerful healing realm now under seeming occupation by woefully inappropriate, private-minded interests.

 Few Written Records